httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 representation is brotli encoded.
 The `Digest` field-value is therefore different compared to the request.

-The response body is displayed as a base64-encoded string because it contains non-printable characters.
+The response body enclose a representation of the resource and is displayed as a base64-encoded string because it contains non-printable characters.

 Request: